Castlemartin House and Estate: The Modern House

 Castlemartin was sold to a T. Blacker in 1854, and in the 1890s was in the hands of Major Blacker.
 In 1967, Sheelagh Blacker, the widow of Lt.
 Col. Frederick Blacker, left the house to her great nephew, Grey Gowrie.
 Already in poor condition, it deteriorated further in the following years.
+In 1959 Otto Skorzeny bought the manor, as stated in The Irish Times, Tue 13 Nov 2018.

 The O'Reilly family

 In 1972, Lord Gowrie sold the estate to Dr. Anthony O'Reilly.
 At the time the sale was made, it was said that the estate was of value but that the house was probably only worth demolishing and replacing.
 O'Reilly, however, spent millions of pounds on repairs and improvements to the Georgian house and its outbuildings, and on the restoration of the estate church, icehouse and other features.

 Castlemartin was the principal home for O'Reilly and his family for some years, sharing this role with a home near Pittsburgh, and when he became tax-resident in the Bahamas, was the second home for himself and his wife, Chryss Goulandris, and the place where the whole O'Reilly family gathered for Christmas.